yeasy/learning_pickleball/02_fitness_en.md

 The secret to being able to play pickleball for a long time is to warm up well before playing and relax properly after it.
 At the same time, good physical fitness is a prerequisite for advanced-level competition.

-Therefore, both amateurs and professional athletes should pay attention to warm-up, relaxation and physical training.
+Therefore, both amateurs and professional athletes should pay attention to warm-up, relaxation, and physical training.

-## How to Warm Up
+## Warm Up

 The purpose of a warm-up is to activate the body's joints and associated muscles to avoid injury from sudden stress.

-The warm up should be done in the order from the whole to the part, from the large joint to the small joint.
+The warmup should be done in the order from the whole to the part, from the large joint to the small joint.

 * Activate waist by bending to front, back and side;
 * Activate shoulders and arms by moving up, down, and to the side;